elixir-lang/elixir-lang.github.com/development.markdown

 The best way to support the language is by getting involved in its community and contributing to the ecosystem.

 Welcome!

+## Team

+The Elixir Team is composed by:

+  * José Valim
+  * Eric Meadows-Jönsson
+  * Andrea Leopardi
+  * Fernando Tapia Rico

+We are also indebted to the past members of the Elixir Team:

+  * Alexei Sholik
+  * James Fish
+  * Aleksei Magusev
+  * Michał Muskała

+Finally, we thank all of our [contributors](https://github.com/elixir-lang/elixir/graphs/contributors).